amolkharche13/stackstate-docs/setup/configure-stackstate/email-notifications.md

 ```

 ### Using an external secret

-When the username and password cannot be provided in the values but should come from an external secret, follow [these steps](/setup/security/external-secrets.md#getting-username-and-password-for-email-sending-from-an-external-secret)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; When the username and password cannot be provided in the values but should come from an external secret, follow [these steps](/setup/security/external-secrets.md#getting-username-and-password-for-email-sending-from-an-external-secret)

 To apply the changes, use the command: helm upgrade by passing --values values.yaml,